 Indicator Title 4.
-Phase 3 of the digital transformation strategy implementation plan is implemented, deployed and institutionalised. mondationalised.
-Definition The NII C's Digital Transfermation Strategy is a plan of estion Definition The NLC's Digital Transformation Strategy is a plan of action describing how the NLC will strategically reposition itself in the digital economy to allow for innovation, and the enhancement of the operating and business models to improve service delivery and access to the organisation.
+Phase 3 of the digital transformation strategy implementation plan is implemented.
+Definition The NLC's Digital Transformation Strategy is a plan of action describing how the NLC will strategically reposition itself in the digital economy to allow for innovation, and the enhancement of the operating and business models to improve service delivery and access to the organisation.
 This is a follow-on target from the previous financial year, post the digital transformation strategy formulation, wherein implementation of phase 3 commences.
-Source of data Implementation reports as per the Digital Transformation Strategy for phase 3 Method of Calculation Progress against the quarterly milestones and against the / Assessment approved plan for the Digital Transformation Strategy Means of verification Quarterly implementation progress reports on the Digital Transformation strategy reported at Exco Assumptions Adequate resources and funding are allocated to the Digital Transformation project Disaggregation of Beneficiaries Target for Women: n/a (where applicable) Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a applicable) Reflect on the spatial impact area: n/a Calculation type Cumulative (year-end) Reporting Cycle Quarterly Desired performance A digitally enabled organisation with enhanced service delivery and access.
+Source of data Implementation reports as per the Digital Transformation Strategy for phase 3 Method of Calculation / Assessment Progress against the quarterly milestones and against the plan for the Digital Transformation Strategy Means of verification Quarterly implementation progress reports on the Digital Transformation strategy reported at Exco Assumptions Adequate resources and funding are allocated to the Digital Transformation project Disaggregation of Beneficiaries (where applicable) Target for Women: n/a Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a applicable) Reflect on the spatial impact area: n/a Calculation type Cumulative (year-end) Reporting Cycle Quarterly Desired performance A digitally enabled organisation with enhanced service delivery and access.
 Indicator Responsibility СМ